Here are answers to some of the common parking-related questions:

 - Parking lots, signs, shuttle buses, etc., contact Paolo Bisante at ext.
 5450 or email@example.com.

 - Security, towing, illegally parked cars, visitor passes, etc., contact public safety at ext.
-5010 or firstname.lastname@example.org.
+5010 or email Adrian Black at firstname.lastname@example.org.

-- All other questions contact SAS at ext.
-2423.
-SAS handles all parking registrations, parking fines, appeal requests, access to gates, etc. You may also email Carolyn Jenkins at email@example.com.
+- All other questions contact SAS at email@example.com or ext.
+5047.
+SAS handles all parking registrations, parking fines, appeal requests, access to gates, etc.